yeha-adry/ijepa/README.md

 As opposed to generative methods that have a pixel decoder, I-JEPA has a predictor that makes predictions in latent space.
 The predictor in I-JEPA can be seen as a primitive (and restricted) world-model that is able to model spatial uncertainty in a static image from a partially observable context.
-This world model is semantic in the sense that it predicts high level information about unseen regions in the image, rather than pixel-level details.
+This world model is semantic in the sense that it predicts high-level information about unseen regions in the image, rather than pixel-level details.

 We trained a stochastic decoder that maps the I-JEPA predicted representations back in pixel space as sketches.
 The model correctly captures positional uncertainty and produces high-level object parts with the correct pose (e.g., dog’s head, wolf’s front legs).